vallahaye/mobileconfigs/README.md

 #VPN_AUTOCONNECT_ONDEMAND_SAFE_WIFI_SSIDS[]=['Home-Sweet-Home']
 ```

-Run the following command to render the VPN configuration template and save it in the `public`
+Run the following command to render the VPN configuration template and save it in the `configs`
 directory:

 ```
-$ ./scripts/jinja2 templates/vpn.mobileconfig.j2 > public/vpn.mobileconfig
+$ ./scripts/jinja2 templates/vpn.mobileconfig.j2 > configs/vpn.mobileconfig
 ```

-Configuration files in the `public` directory are served through an HTTP server at
+Configuration files in the `configs` directory are served through an HTTP server at
 `http://localhost:8080` with the following command:

 ```
-$ ./scripts/serve-configs
+$ python -m http.server 8080 -d configs
 ```